 - Where possible do household tasks sitting down.

 - Play games that you can do sitting or lying down, if you have children.
 For example board games, reading books and drawing pictures.

 Tiredness after brain radiotherapy

-People having radiotherapy for brain tumours can be particularly affected by tiredness and it can be worse if you are also taking steroids.
+People having radiotherapy for brain tumours often feel tired.
+This can be worse if you're also taking steroids.
 The tiredness often reaches its maximum 1 to 2 weeks after the end of treatment.

-A small number of people are asleep virtually all day for a short time after a long course of radiotherapy to the brain.
-You might hear this called somnolence syndrome.
+A small number of people are asleep for a lot of the day after a long course of radiotherapy to the brain.
+This called somnolence syndrome.